Symbolic and Structural Model-Checking: Structural reduction rules

-Then perform a pre agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ Any sequence using an $h$ and an $f$ still has an image using the agglomerated transition $h.f$ in the position $f$ was found in the original sequence.
-Because $h$ is invisible and only feeds $p$ that is itself not in the support, delaying it does not lose any observable behaviors. $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} Pre agglomeration is one of the best known rules, this version is generalized to more than one feeder or consumer and uses terminology taken from~\cite{HPP06}.
+Then perform an $(H,\Postset{p})$-agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ Any sequence using an $h$ and an $f$ still has an image using the agglomerated transition $h.f$ in the position $f$ was found in the original sequence.
+Indeed, thanks to the quasi-persistent constraint, we know the necessary tokens tokens to fire $f$ will still be available after a delay when we want to fire $f$.
+Because $h$ is invisible and only feeds $p$ that is itself not in the support, delaying it does not lose any observable behaviors.
+The divergent free constraint further ensures there are no runs that finish on $h^\omega$ (and thus we would never see $f$). $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} The terminology "strongly quasi-persistent" and "divergent free" is taken from~\cite{HPP06}.
+Pre agglomeration is one of the best known rules, this version is generalized to more than one feeder or consumer, and supports partial agglomeration.
+Of course it is desirable to have the largest possible $H$ set that satisfies the stuttering criterion, and when $H=\Preset{p}$ all transitions around $p$ are discarded, leading to also discard $p$ itself.
+When the agglomeration is only partial, we retain $p$ on the paths where it can be fed by an observed transition, but "accelerate" tokens just passing through $p$ on a stuttering execution.

 \rrule{Post Agglomeration} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} Basically, we assert that once $p$ is marked, it fully controls its outputs, so the tokens arriving in $p$ necessarily have the choice of when and where they wish to go to.
-Provided $p$ is not in the support and its output transitions are invisible, we can fuse the effects of feeding $p$ with an immediate choice of what happens to those tokens after that.
-We fuse the effect of tokens entering $p$ using $h$ with a successor action $f$, build a set of $h.f$ agglomerate actions and discard $p$. \\ \textbf{Definition:} If
+Provided $p$ is not in the support and at least some of its output transitions are invisible, we can fuse the effects of feeding $p$ with an immediate (unobservable) choice of what happens to those tokens after that.
+We fuse the effect of tokens entering $p$ using $h$ with an unobserved successor action $f$, and agglomerate around place $p$. \\ \textbf{Definition:} If